ComputationalAudioResearchLab/divr-benchmark/benchmark/divr_benchmark/tasks/v1/README.md

 4. Only audio data is considered.
 5. Only diagnosis levels 0, 1 and 2 are considered.
 6. The test set is restricted to 16kHz sample rate, z-score normalized audio.
+7. If multiple diagnosis are available for any given data point, then as long as the predicted diagnosis matches any one of the diagnosis then it's considered a success.

 ## Task Streams